The importance of the QUALITY of your food is most often underestimated.

 I recommend buying all organic when possible, but if this is difficult or outside your budget, check out the list of the "dirty dozen and clean fifteen" (www.ewg.org/foodnews) as a guide to when it's really worth it to buy organic fruits and vegetables.

 If you eat animal protein, I highly recommend organic, pasture-raised poultry, organic cage-free and antibiotic-free eggs,, grass-fed meat, and wild fish.
-Also, be careful about eating too much high-mercury fish (swordfish, mackerel, shark, tuna) and when possible, avoid farm-raised salmon which can contain harmful chemicals (and more).
+Also, be careful about eating too much high-mercury fish (swordfish, mackerel, shark, tuna), and LIMIT farm-raised fish (particularly salmon) which can contain harmful chemicals, antibiotics, fake pigments (and more).

 For any packaged proteins/grains, just like any other packaged goods, remember, aim for one ingredient and NO ADDITIVES.

 Just paying attention to food labels and following some of these broad guidelines will take you a huge way towards a healthier lifestyle and a thinner waistline!

 Happy supermarket shopping!
 AND check out our latest Blog Post with my CLEAN EATING supermarket shopping list.
 For the downloadable PDF, sign-up below!